 Honors & Recognitions

 Mr. Berry is a Martindale Hubbell AV Rated Attorney and has obtained both regional and national recognition for his legal expertise.
 Sacramento Magazine named him a Top Lawyer from 2016 through 2019, and the Sacramento Business Journal honored him in their annual Best of the Bar list in 2018 and 2019.
 He has been named a Northern California Super Lawyer every year since 2012.
-In 2018, Mr. Berry was named one of the top lawyers in America in the field of Labor & Employment Litigation by Best Lawyers.
+In 2018 and 2020, Mr. Berry was named one of the top lawyers in America in the field of Labor & Employment Litigation by Best Lawyers.

 - Lead trial counsel for an orthopedic/prosthetics manufacturing startup company, sued by an industry giant over alleged violations of agreements restricting the use of certain intellectual property.
 Following a three week trial, obtained a complete defense verdict from the jury after only 20 minutes of jury deliberation.

 - Lead trial counsel for a national pharmacy retailer in a month long jury trial held in the United States District Court for the Eastern District of California/Fresno.
 Post-trial motions resulted in the court granting a favorable verdict for the client, reversing many of the jury’s findings that were unsupported by evidence.

 - Representation of a national electronics retailer before the United States Supreme Court in Adams v.
 Circuit City Stores, Inc., 532 U.S. 105 (2001), a case presenting issues arising from the employer’s mandatory arbitration program.
 Obtained desired decision that the Federal Arbitration Act applies to contracts of employment.